uboslinux/ubos-docs/source/developers/buildrelease.rst

 For example, when the Apache web server became available in version 2.4, several keywords and configuration settings changed from 2.2.
-Most notably, the ``Allow from`` syntax became unavailable.
-This meant that all web apps would break that used this syntax somewhere in their Apache configuration.
-Until applications have had time to use the new syntax, Apache would have been held back.
+Most notably, the ``Allow from`` syntax became unavailable; if any apps used that syntax, Apache would refuse to start.
+While this move from Apache 2.2 to 2.4 predates the UBOS release process, it is a great example for under which circumstances packages may be held back.

 Similarly, major new versions of applications are generally held at ``red`` or ``yellow`` for some time until they are promoted to ``green``.